jborean93/packer-windoze/README.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) >= 5.1.12
 * [Ansible](https://github.com/ansible/ansible) >= 2.5 or devel

-_Note: as of writting this Ansible 2.5 has not been officially released, please checkout from source on the devel branch_

 When setting `man_packer_setup_host_type: 2008-x64`, Ansible will extract the evaluation ISO from a self extracting archive.
 This requires the `unrar` package to be installed.
 If you don't want to install this package, manually